 How then should brands guide their social activity for maximum impact?
 What really matters when it comes to social media marketing?

-Neil, Jerry, and Aoife apply their different experiences and expertise to the question and discuss ways in which marketing science learnings are helping to bust social media myths and drive long-term effectiveness.
+Neil Davidson and Aoife McGuinness of HeyLab (MarketingKind) join Jerry Daykin of GSK as they apply their different experiences and expertise to the question and discuss ways in which marketing science learnings are helping to bust social media myths and drive long-term effectiveness.

 Tune in and learn about:

 - The key considerations for your brand’s social media strategy